Zimbabwe: Mphoko a Giant of Our Struggle - VP Chiwenga

 "I immediately sensed that I was in the presence of one of the pioneering stalwarts of the liberation struggle.
 Cde Mphoko was part of the delegation that played a pivotal role in securing terms of Zimbabwe's Independence during the 1979 Lancaster House Conference," he said.

-The former Vice President has since been declared a national hero after a unanimous decision by the ruling Zanu PF party Politburo.
+The former Vice President was declared a national hero after a unanimous decision by the ruling Zanu PF party Politburo.

 VP Chiwenga said in his diplomatic career since 1987, Cde Mphoko served with diligence as Zimbabwe's Ambassador to Mozambique, Austria, Botswana, Russia, and South Africa.